aaronbloomfield/ccc/hws/dappintro/index.md

 If you have not successfully completed the [connecting to the private Ethereum blockchain](../ethprivate/index.html) assignment then you will not be able to complete this assignment.

 Warning to Mac OS X users: there is one part in this assignment that Safari seems to have issues with.
-This part is incidated when you get to it, and you may have to switch to a different brwoser (Firefox or Chrome) to complete that part.
+This part is indicated when you get to it, and you may have to switch to a different browser (Firefox or Chrome) to complete that part.

 ### Introduction